 - Students may complete an Honours BA double major if they obtain an overall average of 70% in each Major, and complete an additional three credits (minimum) at the 4000 level in each Major.
-Please refer to the Degree Requirement section of the Calendar for further information.
+Please refer to the Degree Requirement section for further information.

-CULT 1005 Introduction to Studies in Culture and the Arts 6 cr.
+CULT 1005 Introduction to Arts and Culture 6 cr.

 CULT 2006 Visual Culture I 3 cr.

 CULT 2007 Visual Culture II 3 cr.

 Arts and Culture Courses 24 cr.